Today We Push Out into New, Uncharted Waters. Don’t Be Afraid

 If yesterday was the shore, today we push out into new waters.
 What new lands we might find and discoveries make!
 New relationships, job opportunities and fulfilled dreams could lie ahead.
 A New Year offers us the prospect that life may be about to get better.

 For all its fresh starts and possibilities, though, a new year can be unsettling.
-None of us know the future or what storms it may bring (or fires, given Australia’s current crisis).
+None of us know the future or what storms it may bring.
 Some of our New Year’s traditions reflect this.
 Fireworks originated in China to ward off evil spirits so a new season could be prosperous.
 Kissing at midnight probably came from the idea that how you started the year determined how you’d succeed in it, even in love.
 New Year’s resolutions date back to the Babylonians who made vows to earn the favour of the gods.
 The aim of each act was to secure a more positive future.

 When they weren’t making vows, the ancient Babylonians were busy conquering people.
 When they enslaved the Jewish people in the sixth century BC, God in time sent the Jews this message: Don’t be afraid.
 When you go through deep waters, I’ll be with you.
 Fast forward a few hundred years and Jesus and his friends are sailing the Sea of Galilee when they’re caught in a violent storm.
 As the boat floods and the friends panic Jesus says, Why are you so afraid? before commanding the waters to calm.

 We’ve pushed out from the shore into new uncharted waters.
-I for one am looking forward to 2020’s adventures.
+I for one am looking forward to the new year’s adventures.
 But with a father battling cancer and flood waters currently rising near my home, I’m not sure all that this new year will bring.
 And so I’m holding on to this promise:

 When you go through deep waters, I’ll be with you.

 Don’t be afraid.